zainabarogundade/alx-system_engineering-devops/README.md

-This README.md file contains scripts of 0x01-shell_permission task
+This README.md file is for shell